sonnylloyd/remote-config/README.md

-# SIP Remote Config Generator
+# Remote Config Generator

 ## Overview

-The **SIP Remote Config Generator** is a web application that allows users to generate configuration files for SIP (Session Initiation Protocol) devices.
-Users can select different **SIP generators** (such as Linphone) and configure settings such as username, password, domain, transport protocol, and more.
+The **Remote Config Generator** is a web application that allows users to generate configuration files for SIP (Session Initiation Protocol) devices.
+Users can select different **generators** (such as Linphone) and configure settings such as username, password, domain, transport protocol, and more.
 The configuration is then stored and made available for download via a QR code or a direct URL.

 ## Features